betesh/fresh-auth/README.md

 `_response = PostToFreshbooksApi my_xml`

 Now, are you wondering what's in `_response`?
 I'll tell you shortly, but before we discuss that, we have to know about the exception that PostToFreshbooksApi might raise.
-It raises a detailed error message if the respons status is not 'ok'.
+It raises a detailed error message if the response status is not 'ok'.
 Makes sense, right?

 Now, you still want to know what's in `_response`?
 Oh, nothing fancy.
 Just a Nokogiri XML object, representing the root element of the xml response.
 Could this get any easier?